 Each team also has a defined work flow (which we keep on refining).
 You can access all our work flows from this Google Doc.
 Please feel free to share suggestions you may have.
 Note that we’re still updating said work flows based on our lessons learned from the Libya Crisis Map project.
 You can find all our documentation for the Libya Crisis Map deployment in this Google Doc, which includes the complete operational protocol we used, workflows and security protocols.
 Finally, this Word Doc is an Information and Project Management Guide that describes how to design and manage a Situation Room.
 This document represents much of what we have learned over the past year.

-(We’re busy working on our after action review of the Libya Crisis Map but in the mean time we recommend reading our after action report on the Colombia Simulation, which our partners at OCHA spearheaded).
+(Have a look at our after action report on the Colombia Simulation, which our partners at OCHA spearheaded).

 We’re sharing all this information because this was our plan and promise from the start.
 We know we don’t have all the answers and that the model we’re pioneering can always be improved.
 We therefore hope you’ll help us on this quest.
 Task Force volunteers are the driving force behind this new community and they are changing the world one map at a time.
 Join us! : )